-The most important answers on the subject of the 2022 tax return for small business owners
+The most important answers on the subject of the 2023 tax return for small business owners

-Which taxes to small business owners need to pay?
+What taxes do small business owners pay?

 The following taxes are paid by small business owners